MtGambelOak/PitchParse/README.md

 # Tutorial

-Follow this for a full guide as to how to actually interpret and use the output: [Full Tutorial](tutorial.md)
+Follow this for a full guide as to how to actually interpret and use the output: [Full Tutorial](tutorial.md) I made some example decks (some are quite complete!) using this tool!
+Shared on [Anki Web](https://ankiweb.net/shared/by-author/1801041122).

 # Quickstart Tutorial